data-mechanics/course-2016-spr-proj/ciestu12_sajarvis/README.md

 In this derived dataset, we create a measurement called "people-seconds" to gauge the utility of each stop.
 This is a score that uses both popularity and walking time to the next nearest stop, and provides a weight for each stop.
 A low score is good; this means that the stop is valued and saves the greatest amount of time for the collective commuting group.
 This score will let us perform a weighted *k*-means to find the optimal *k* stops.

 ### 7. (derived) Normalized utility measurement
-The people second measure is not directly usable as a weight to k-means, this translates it into a measure usable in k-means.
+The people second measure is not directly usable as a weight to k-means, this translates it into a measure directly usable by the k-means optimization.

 ### 8. (derived) Weighted k-means optimization for each branch of Green Line
-Coordinates of the optimal stops for varying values of *k* on each branch.
+Stores the coordinates of the optimal stops, as computed by *k*-means, for varying values of *k* on each branch of the Green Line.

 ### 9. (derived) Correlation and p-value of utility ratings vs. handicap access of stops
-Correlation coefficient and p-value of the correlation between our utility score (ppl seconds) and wheelchair access at each stop.
+Correlation coefficient and p-value of the correlation between our utility score (ppl seconds) and the availability of wheelchair access at each stop.

 *NOTE: Requires the [scipy](https://www.scipy.org/) library for Python3.*

 # Visualizations
 The visualizations are viewable in a web browser.
 These visualizations need access to the database from the browser, which can't be directly obtained.
 So we use a small Flask application to act as a middle-man to facilitate this access.
+This requires [flask](http://flask.pocoo.org/).

-1 - Start the web app for the database API (requires [flask](http://flask.pocoo.org/), `pip3 install flask` if not already available).
+1 - With the mongo daemon running, start the web app for the database API (`pip3 install flask` if not already available).

     cd vis/; python3 restful.py